Boston Asian wedding

-Funny things I’ve learned about the Boston Asian Wedding scene
+Funny things I’ve learned about Boston Asian Wedding

 Here are a handful of quirks that I’ve picked up over the last 30+ years of being an Asian-American.
 Some I’ve picked up just from my family, and others I’ve picked up being a Boston asian wedding photographer.

-The invitation will say that it starts at 6pm for the Boston asian wedding banquet, but it won’t really start until 7pm.
-You also won’t be fed your 10 course mea until then, so if you’re an early bird dinner person, eat a snack.
+The wedding invitation will say that it starts at 6pm for the Boston Asian wedding or Chinese-American weddings, but it won’t really start until 7pm.

-Most of my Asian-American friends’ grandparents speak this dialect.
-All of my grandparents have passed, and I don’t hear this dialect as much anymore, even though it’s what I grew up with.
+Most of my Asian-American friends’ Cantonese grandparents speak this dialect.
+All my grandparents have passed, and I don’t hear this dialect as much anymore.
 I miss it so much.
 I love hearing it, even though it sounds like coughing up a lougee.

 Uncle with a camera

-There will always be at least one if not more uncle with a fancy camera, trying to do my job.
+There will always be at least one if not more uncles with a fancy camera, trying to do my job as a Boston wedding photographer.
 That’s totally fine.
 I love them.

 Aunts and Uncles are numbered

 The eldest aunt is #1 Aunt.
-The second oldest is #2 Aunt, and etc. It’s very logical if you think about it!
-Do they even have names?
+The second oldest is #2 Aunt, and etc. Do they even have names?
 I have no clue.

 Mothers LOVE portraits